jbeans0312/schistostega/src/content/blog/posts/MÖRKTOBER 2025.md

 ---
 title: "MÖRKTOBER 2025"
-published_date: 10-05-2025
+published_date: 10-01-2025
+updated_date: 10-7-2025
 tags: ["homebrew", "MÖRKTOBER"]
 description: "30 days of MÖRK BORG ~/~ homebrew monsters, items, and more ~/~ scum, rot, iron, filth"
 ---

 The following is a thread of my MÖRKTOBER 2025 creations.
 For more information about MÖRKTOBER, visit the [Exuent Press website](https://www.exeunt.press/morktober).
+# 10-4, HOWL
+*Mystery*

+A PROPHESYING WIND HOWLS along the Whispering Coast down to the Dahlmore Mountains.

+# "
+## THE SHADOW PRINCE takes his watch atop a lonely tower
+## HIS FATHER ROTS upon his throne, nigh his final hour
+## HE HOWLS TO the sea, his fingers rake the sky
+## MY BOY SHALL never rule, for I shall never die!
+# "
 ---
 # 10-3, DAGGERS
 *Power*

+PALE ONES' DAGGERS

-THE PALE ELVES, hairless creatures of moonlit flesh, forged three terrible daggers each with their own voracious inscription.
+THE PALE ELVES, HAIRLESS CREATURES OF MOONLIT FLESH, forged three terrible daggers each with their own voracious inscription.
 Driven mad by the moon, the Pale Elves devoured each other and the daggers were lost.
 The Blood Countess covets them for she knows that the daggers' inscriptions will be revealed when wet with blood.
 Read them to channel their powers.

 | **d3** | **PALE DAGGER INSCRIPTIONS**                                                                                                                                       |
 | ------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------ |